Dudhnoi: Primary and secondary education

-Nirmala English High School: Nirmala School, Damra, Goalpara is a private Catholic educational institution, established, managed and run by the Missionary Sisters of Mary Help of Christians, according to the principles and method of Don Bosco, based on reason, religion and kindness.
+Nirmala English High School : Nirmala School, Damra, Goalpara is a private Catholic educational institution, established, managed and run by the Missionary Sisters of Mary Help of Christians, according to the principles and method of Don Bosco, based on reason, religion and kindness.

 Ekalavya English School: Ekalavya English School is 15 km in distance from Dudhnoi, situated in Matia, Goalpara.
-It is a new private educational institution providing quality education with staff of highly qualified teachers.
+It is a new private educational institution.

 Sainik School Goalpara:It is hardly 18 km from Dudhnoi via Matia.
 It was established on 12 November 1964, under the Ministry of Defence.
 The idea of Sainik schools were presented by the then Defence Minister V.K.Menon in 1961.
 Initially 18 Sainik schools were founded & Its one among those all.